puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### Netconf, direct from device, operational data read

-Flow of reading structured (YANG model based) operational data from a device over Netconf.
+Flow for reading structured (YANG-model based) operational data from a device over Netconf.
-The data is always retrieved from device, no cache involved.
+The data is always retrieved from the device with no cache involved.

-**This flow is identical to `Netconf, direct from device, configuration data read` flow**.
+**This flow is identical to the `Netconf, direct from device, configuration data read` flow**.
 **The difference is that this READ returns a combination of configuration and operational data by using `get` netconf RPC instead of `get-config`!**
 **To invoke operational data read, use `?content=nonconfig` in the URL**

-!!! warning
-Be careful when requesting operation data from devices.
+**Warning!** Be careful when requesting operation data from devices.
-Operational data can be massive and the act of reading such data can cause issues on device itself.
+The data can be massive and the act of reading such data can cause issues on device itself.
-Always be as specific as possible when reading operational data i.e. most specific (longest) URL possible.
+Always be as specific as possible, i.e., use the most specific (longest) URL possible.
 !!!

 ***Restconf example:***